-The Data Portal allows asset owners and investment managers to access reported data.
+The Data Portal allows PRI signatories and the public to access reported data.

 Why the Data Portal?

-- helps the PRI identify areas of further work based on most popular searches;
+- Helps the PRI identify areas of further work based on popular searches;

-- facilitates the informed decision making between signatories working together;
+- Facilitates informed decision making between signatories working together.

 The Data Portal allows users to: